-NCEXTEND1
+NCEXTEND1 Alternative Assessment

-- The NCEXTEND1 is designed for students with disabilities who - o have a current Individualized Education Program (IEP); - o have a significant cognitive disability; - o are enrolled in grades 3-8, 10, or 11 according to PowerSchool; and - o are instructed in the North Carolina Extended Content Standards (i.e., reading and mathematics) and the North Carolina Extended Essential Standards (i.e., science). - The assessment process requires students to complete grade-level performance tasks. - The assessments are administered during designated state testing windows. - The NCEXTEND1 measures student performance in the following subject areas: - o Reading at grades 3-8, 10, and 11; - o Mathematics at grades 3-8, 10, and 11; and - o Science at grades 5, 8, 10, and 11.
+- The NCEXTEND1 is designed for students with disabilities who - have a current Individualized Education Program (IEP); - have a significant cognitive disability; - o are enrolled in grades 3-8, 10, or 11 according to PowerSchool; and - are instructed in the North Carolina Extended Content Standards (i.e., reading and mathematics) and the North Carolina Extended Essential Standards (i.e., science). - The process requires students to complete grade-level performance tasks. - The alternative assessments are administered during designated state testing windows. - The alternative assessments measure student performance in the following subject areas: - Reading at grades 3-8, 10, and 11; - Mathematics at grades 3-8, 10, and 11; and - Science at grades 5, 8, 10, and 11.